 I live alone.
 If I fall ill, will the SPCA be able to look after my animal?

 The BC SPCA understands how concerning this is for pet guardians.
 We advise people be pro-active to reach out to family and friends who might be able to help out with your pets should you fall ill.
 We are currently developing emergency protocols and expanding our foster networks to ensure that we can help as many vulnerable pet guardians impacted by COVID-19 as possible within our capacity and resources.
-Please contact the BC SPCA Call Centre for more information 1-855-622-7722.
+Please contact the BC SPCA Animal Helpline for more information 1-855-622-7722.

 Can I get Coronavirus from my pet?